Skip to Content

 Saline County

-In Saline County, you can find gemmy bauxite, heliotrope bauxite, serpentine, milky or smoky quartz crystals, calcite, chert, chlorite, or feldspar, among other minerals.
+In Saline County, gemmy bauxite, heliotrope bauxite, serpentine, milky or smoky quartz crystals, calcite, chert, chlorite, or feldspar, among other minerals.

 The quarries near Bauxite are a great place to start, while north of Blocher, serpentine can be found in the patches of quartz.
-Southwest of Paron, in the outcrops, is where most minerals can be found, or even quartz crystals.
+Southwest of Paron, in the outcrops, most minerals or even quartz crystals can be found.

 Murfreesboro

-Probably the most famous location in Arkansas for rockhounding is Murfreesboro since here is where the Crater of Diamonds State Park is located.
+Murfreesboro is Arkansas’s most famous rockhounding location since it’s where the Crater of Diamonds State Park is.

 Apart from diamonds, you can find in Murfreesboro amethyst, jasper, agate, garnet, quartz crystals, diopside, epidote, hematite, peridot, and pyrite, especially at Prairie Creek, southeast of Murfreesboro.
-At the south end of Lake Gleason is where you can find antimony or cinnabar.
+You can find antimony or cinnabar at the south end of Lake Gleason.

 Nonetheless, the Crater of Diamonds State Park is where to go in Murfreesboro to find some lovely little diamond specimens.
 You have to pay a small fee before entering.